cdibbs/angular-typed-storage/README.md

 }
 ```

-*Note:* Each property must have a default value, otherwise SimpleMapper will not be able to detect the property at run-time.
+Each destination property must have a default value, otherwise SimpleMapper will not be able to detect the property at run-time.
 The Typescript,
 `Id: number;` (with no default value) compiles to return Javascript's `undefined` at run-time.
-Not even the property key will exist in the
+In that case, not even the property key would exist in the compiled Javascript.
-compiled Javascript.

 ### Custom Model Mapper

-To implement a custom model mapper, you only need to implement IMapper and supply that during configuration.
+If you are going to implement a custom model mapper, you only need to implement IMapper and supply that during configuration.

 ```typescript
 export interface IMapper {